 Early maths skills 1: number sense

-The development of early maths skills in pre-schoolers can help them to do better at maths at school.
-A very important skill for little ones to begin to develop is number sense.
-Here are some tips to help your pre-schooler develop their early maths skills.
+The development of early maths skills in preschoolers can help them to do better at maths at school.
+Here are some tips to help your preschooler develop one of the first early maths skills – number sense.